apiato/documentation/docs/components/optional-components/policies.md

 and they function in the exact same way as Laravel policies.
 However, they come with additional rules and conventions specific to Apiato.

-To generate new policies you may use the `apiato:make:policy` interactive command:
+To generate new policies, you may use the `apiato:make:policy` interactive command:

 ```
 php artisan apiato:make:policy